-Notice that \mathbf{e}j is identical to column j of the $m \times m$ identity matrix I_m (Definition IM).
-This observation will often be useful.
+Notice that \mathbf{e}j is identical to column j of the $m \times m$ identity matrix I_m (Definition IM) and is a pivot column for I_m , since the identity matrix is in reduced row-echelon form.
+These observations will often be useful.
+We will reserve the notation \mathbf{e}i for these vectors.
 It is not hard to see that the set of standard unit vectors is an orthogonal set.
-We will reserve the notation \mathbf{e}i for these vectors.